 Florian Krumpöck - Pianist & Conductor

 "Forget Lang Lang and Arcadi Volodos.
-There are highly virtuoso piano masters in Austria, too.“ That is how Austrian newspaper „Die Presse“ reviewed the solo debut of the pianist at the Konzerthaus in Vienna.
+There are highly virtuoso piano masters in Austria, too.", that is how Austrian newspaper Die Presse reviewed the solo debut of the pianist at the Konzerthaus in Vienna.

 The German piano manufacturer Blüthner provides him with his own grand piano that he takes along on tour and for recordings.

-Last season, Florian Krumpöck conducted guest performances of the Norddeutsche Philharmonie at the Grosses Festspielhaus Salzburg, as well as a live concert transmitted by Bayerischer Rundfunk in Munich with the Symphony Orchestra Liechtenstein.
-He also conducted the traditional New Year's concert in the Grosses Festspielhaus Salzburg with Beethoven's Ninth Symphony for the first time.
+Last season, in guest appearances, Florian Krumpöck conducted the Norddeutsche Philharmonie in the Grosses Festspielhaus in Salzburg and the Liechtenstein Symphony Orchestra in a live concert broadcast by Bavarian Radio in Munich.
+He also conducted the traditional New Year's concert at the Salzburg Festspielhaus, with a performance of Beethoven's Ninth Symphony.